If you’re stuck in your overdraft every month, you don’t need to be. There are things you can do to make a change and clear your overdraft.

 Treat the overdraft like a proper debt and clear it down monthly, rather than it sitting as a pot of money that gets swallowed each month.

 Speak to your old bank.
-Tell then how much you’ve worked out from your budget that you can afford to pay each month, then go from there.
+Tell them how much you’ve worked out from your budget that you can afford to pay each month, then go from there.

 Transfer a balance?

-You need to have a decent credit rating, which is why it’s not the first thing on the list.
+You need to have a decent or average credit rating, which is why it’s not the first thing on the list.

 Speaking from experience, as someone who lived in an overdraft, trying to get a 0% balance transfer card was out of the question.